Pathways To Australian Citizenship

 • If you are 60 years of age or older, you do not need to meet this requirement.

-6. You must have a close and continuing connection to Australia.
+• You must have a close and continuing link to Australia.

-• It is essential that you intend to live in Australia or maintain a close and continuing ties to Australia while you are overseas.
+• It is essential that you intend to live in Australia or maintain a close and continuing link to Australia while you are overseas.

 • This criterion is to prevent individuals from simply collecting passports.

-• In assessing this requirement, the Department may consider whether you have children that are Australian citizens, a partner who is an Australian citizen, any family that is in Australia, bank accounts in Australia, current jobs in Australia, property located in Australia, etc. It is important to note that family alone will not suffice to show that you have a close and continuing association with Australia.
+• In assessing this requirement the Department may consider whether you have children that are Australian citizens, a partner who is an Australian citizen, any family that are in Australia, bank accounts in Australia, current jobs in Australia, property located in Australia, etc.

 How Can Agape Henry Crux Help You?